-- If signal bars are white the Smart Stat is paired to Central Control Unit and communicating over 900 MHz mesh network.
+- If signal bars are white the Smart Stat is paired to Central Control Unit and communicates over a 900 MHz mesh network.

 - If signal bars are dark grey the Smart Stat is not paired to a CCU.

 - To the right of the signal bars you will find the fan icon.
-Which indicates a fan call on the connected equipment.
+Which indicates a fan called on the connected equipment.

 - To the right of the fan icon is the operation mode icon which is represented by a snowflake for cooling mode or a flame for heating mode.

-- Below the three previously mentioned icons the current space temp and humidity is displayed.
+- Below the three previously mentioned icons the current space temp and humidity are displayed.